AlexianL/StudentProject2023/README.md

 It can happen, both for notebooks and .py code, that the learning phase of the ANN doesn't work properly.
 This error will not stop the execution of the code.
 Instead, you will see that the "loss" remains constant.
 If this situation happens to you, please execute again the "4_artificial_neural_netork.ipynb" or "6_complete_code.py" until this works.
 This error can occur on any machine.

 ## Roadmap

+This project could be followed by the upgrade of our artificial neural network to a bayesian neural network which has been described to give better results with less parameters, and as well provide the theoretical uncertainties.

 ## License